 The NDA government formulated the National Policy for Skill Development and Entrepreneurship in 2015, which supersedes the policy of 2009.
 The primary objective of this policy is to meet the challenge of skilling at scale with speed, standard (quality) and sustainability.
-It aims to provide an umbrella framework to all skilling ng carried out within the country, to align them to common standards an activities being carried out within the country, to align them to common standards and link skilling with demand centres.
+It aims to provide an umbrella framework to all skilling being carried out within the country, to align them to common standards and demand centres.
 In addition to laying down the objectives and expected outcomes, the policy also identifies the overall institutional framework which will act as a vehicle to reach the expected outcomes.